dipc-cc/slurm-training/4_monitoring.md

 ### Example 2: Viewing Jobs in Specific States

 <div align="justify">
-You can use `squeue` to display jobs in specific states.
+You can use <code>squeue</code> to display jobs in specific states.
 This can be particularly useful when you want to see how many jobs are running, pending, or completed.
-Use the `-t` or `--states` option followed by the state:</div>
+Use the <code>-t</code> or <code>--states</code> option followed by the state:</div>

 ```bash
 squeue -u $USER -t RUNNING